PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 That's quite a few commands, so it's worth running through them.

-  2-15
+  2
+    Ensure that the instrument is ready to start a measurement 3-6
+    Check that the detector is on
+  7
+    Move the sample into position
+  8-20
     Put the instrument in event mode
-  16-18
+  21-23
-    Move the M4 transmission monitor out of the beam 19
+    Move the M4 transmission monitor out of the beam 24
     Set the sample thickness
-  20
+  25
     Print and log the sample parameters
-  21
+  26
     Set the sample title
-  22
+  27
     Start the measurement.
-  23
+  28
     Wait the requested time
-  24
+  29
     Stop the measurement.